buzzfeed-openlab/twitter-pruner/README.md

 ```bash
 cp run.py.example run.py
 ```
-You now have your own script, `run.py` (this is gitignored to keep twitter credentials from accidently getting into version control)
+You now have your own script, `run.py` (this is gitignored to keep twitter credentials from accidentally getting into version control)

 **2. Add Twitter API credentials**